 I’m in excellent health: I exercise regularly, eat well, and look after myself.
 Although I’m an older mom this this time around, my pregnancy has been perfectly normal.
-I assumed my labour and delivery would follow the same pattern as my previous three babies, even though I was in my 20’s for all of their births.
+I assumed my labour and delivery would follow the same pattern as my previous three babies, even though I was in my 20’s for all of them.

-Just when I needed my partner’s support the most he needed to travel for work.
+Just when I needed my partner’s support the most, he needed to travel for work.
 Our timing couldn’t be worse.
 Through no fault of his own, the project’s starting date was a month behind the original plan.
 I had encouraged him to take on this massive project, but the reality of it is different than what I had envisioned.
 We both suffer from incurable optimism and assumed everything would miraculously work out fine.
 The way we saw it, he’d finish his project just in time for our baby’s birth and all would be well.

-During week 31 he set off for the building site, which is a 4.5 hour drive from home, with the intention of staying for 10 days.
+During week 31 he set off for the building site, which is on the other side of the country, with the intention of staying for 10 days.
 Within 24 hours of his departure I noticed swelling in my face, hands, and feet.
 I contacted my GP and asked if I should make an appointment with her or wait until the following week when I was due an antenatal visit at the maternity hospital.
-She pencilled me in for a few days later.
+She penciled me in for a few days later.

 I wasn’t surprised when my GP finally examined me and discovered I had symptoms of preeclampsia.
 I’d googled as much as I needed to know and she confirmed what I’d already suspected.
 It is important for pregnant women to be informed about this potentially life threatening condition and listen to their instincts.
 My doctor handed me a referral to the emergency room on Good Friday and warned that I might have to stay for the weekend.
 I quickly packed and made arrangements for my kids and pets.
 A friend drove me 90 km to the hospital.
 That’s when it really became surreal.

 After more testing and waiting and testing, I was given several different medications.
 My blood pressure refused to cooperate and crept higher as time passed.
 Little was said and I had the feeling the staff wanted to keep me calm by withholding information.
 The kindly midwife did, however, inform me that she’d soon be administering the “most painful injection you’ll ever receive.”
-If I was lucky enough to not have an emergency c-section overnight, I’d be given a second steroid injection in my derriere the following morning.
+If I was lucky enough not to have an emergency c-section overnight, I’d be given a second steroid injection in my derriere the following morning.
 She explained that the steroids would help the baby’s lungs mature if I held on to him/ her for 24 hours.
 Suddenly I really did feel like I was in the twilight zone!
 My baby wasn’t due for 9 weeks… It was hard to mentally process the possibility of having a premature infant within such a short space of time.

-Christy arrived around midnight after a long, stressful drive.
+My partner Christy arrived around midnight after a long, stressful drive.
 He’d only been away 4 days but it seemed much longer.
 In the beginning we were told I’d be kept in hospital for observation for 48 hours.
 On account of Easter and the bank holiday, it was extended until Tuesday.
-We’ve now been here 9 days and going home is no longer an option.
+I’ve now been here 9 days and going home is no longer an option.
 The reality is my condition is severe, unpredictable, and my blood pressure has been dangerously unstable.

 It has been a terrifying, painful, exhausting, mind-expanding, emotionally wrought experience.
 And it’s not over yet!
 At this stage I’m on the maximum dosage of medication available; if it suddenly fails to work, delivery is imminent.
 There is no possibility of carrying my baby to full term.
 Each additional day in my womb is a bonus.
 Living with uncertainty is difficult, but my partner and I are better prepared now.
 Fortunately the prospects of a happy outcome are good.
 Today we reached a milestone of 32 weeks and have been reassured by a neonatal doctor that our baby will likely thrive with the necessary care.
 All we can do now is hope for the best and wait.

 When you walk through the hospital corridors you see that our humanity is inescapable; vulnerability, heartbreak, fear, sadness, tenderness and joy all coexist here.
 The veil between life and death is thin.
-What’s remarkable is the spirit of determination I’ve seen on this high risk maternity ward… we’re all fighting for our babies with everything we’ve got.
+What’s remarkable is the spirit of determination I’ve seen on this high risk maternity ward… We’re all fighting for our babies with everything we’ve got.